jcgurango/meremail/README.md

 # Meremail

 A minimalist, self-hosted email client inspired by [HEY](https://hey.com).
-Built with Nuxt 4, Vue 3, and SQLite.
+Built with Hono, Vue 3, and SQLite.

 ## Features